 How To Manage

-Majority will recover with adequate rest, fever management and maintain.
+The majority will recover with adequate rest, fever management and maintenance.
 If you are breastfeeding, do not stop.
 Feed your child for a shorter time and more often.
 Breast milk is the best liquid for your child.
 If your child is vomiting, use a teaspoon or syringe to give regular sips of liquid (commercially prepared oral rehydration solution which has the right proportion of glucose and electrolytes preferred).

 Starchy foods such as bread, cereals, pasta, and rice, and fresh fruits and vegetables are the best foods to give your child in small quantity.
 There is no need to withhold milk or switch to a lactose-free formula (e.g. soy) unless the diarrhea is more than 4-5 days.